iechor/docs/content/engine/context/working-with-contexts.md

 ---
-title: Docker contexts
+title: iEchor contexts
 description: Learn about managing multiple daemons from a single client with contexts
 keywords: engine, context, cli, daemons, remote
 ---

 ## Introduction

-This guide shows how you can use contexts to manage Docker daemons from a single client.
+This guide shows how you can use contexts to manage iEchor daemons from a single client.

 Each context contains all information required to manage resources on the daemon.
-The `docker context` command makes it easy to configure these contexts and switch between them.
+The `iechor context` command makes it easy to configure these contexts and switch between them.

-As an example, a single Docker client might be configured with two contexts:
+As an example, a single iEchor client might be configured with two contexts:

 - A default context running locally
 - A remote, shared context

-Once these contexts are configured, you can use the `docker context use <context-name>` command to switch between them.
+Once these contexts are configured, you can use the `iechor context use <context-name>` command to switch between them.

 ## Prerequisites

 To follow the examples in this guide, you'll need:

-- A Docker client that supports the top-level `context` command
+- A iEchor client that supports the top-level `context` command

-Run `docker context` to verify that your Docker client supports contexts.
+Run `iechor context` to verify that your iEchor client supports contexts.

 ## The anatomy of a context